ProjectiveGeometry/ProjectiveGeometry/README.md

 Branches
 ========

-We are currently dividing the deposit into 3 branches:
+We are currently dividing the repository into 3 branches:

 - amai2018 for work about proof equivalence presented in the journal Annals of Mathematics and Artificial Intelligence
 - aisc2018 for work about finite models submitted to International Conference on Artificial Intelligence and Symbolic Computation